For Mac and Windows

 More

-beaTunes has a lot more useful features to detect the key of your songs, identify tracks, keep your library in shape, import lyrics, blog about music, analyze your music and help you to create interesting playlists.
+beaTunes has a lot more useful features to detect the key of your songs, adjust loudness via ReplayGain, keep your library in shape, browse your songs in new ways, analyze your music, and help you to create interesting playlists.